Skip to main content

 - Bring only the materials needed for your exam

-- Items not to bring include, but are not limited to, cell phones, iPods, MP3 players, purses, book bags, hats/ball caps, textbooks, notes etc. (unless permitted by the professor)
+- Items not to bring include, but are not limited to, cell phones, smart watches, iPods, MP3 players, purses, book bags, hats/ball caps, textbooks, notes etc. (unless permitted by the professor)

 - Notify the proctor if you have any questions regarding the exam.